Apollo Server 3 is officially end-of-life as of 22 October 2024.

 When Apollo Server processes a request, these events fire in the order listed (with the exception of didEncounterErrors, which might fire in one of a few places depending on when errors occur).
 See the flow diagram

-Note that not every event fires for every request (for example, parsingDidStart doesn't fire for an that Apollo Server has cached and doesn't need to parse again).
+Note that not every event fires for every request (for example, parsingDidStart doesn't fire for an operation that Apollo Server has cached and doesn't need to parse again).

 didResolveSource